vallotlab/ChromSCape/README.md

-# ChromSCape: Analysis of single-cell epigenomic data in a Shiny App
+# ChromSCape: Analysis of single-cell epigenomics datasets with a Shiny App

 ## What is ChromSCape ?

-**ChromSCape** - Single-Cell Chromatin Landscape profiling - is a user-friendly **Bioconductor** Shiny application for the analysis of single-cell epigenomic datasets (scChIP-seq, scATAC-seq...).
-It takes as input single-cell epigenomic data of various form (count matrices, BED files...) and let the do basic QC, preprocessing, clustering, run differential analysis & gene set enrichment analysis between epigenomic subpopulations, in an unsupervised manner.
+**ChromSCape** - Chromatin landape profiling for Single Cells - is a ready-to-launch user-friendly Shiny Application for the analysis of single-cell epigenomics datasets (scChIP-seq, scATAC-seq, scCUT&Tag, ...) from aligned data to differential analysis & gene set enrichment analysis.
+It is highly interactive, enables users to save their analysis and covers a wide range of analytical steps: QC, preprocessing, filtering, batch correction, dimensionality reduction, vizualisation, clustering, differential analysis and gene set analysis.

 ## Launching ChromSCape